drkrillo/good-first-issues/CONTRIBUTING.md

 ## How to contribute
 - Browse open issues.
 You can pick one labeled `good first issue` if you want to get started with an easy one.
 - Fork the repository and ideally create a branch with a descriptive name of what you are solving.
-- Submit a pull request with a clear description of your changes.
+- **Submit a pull request to dev** with a clear description of your changes.
 If it's related with an existing Issue, please link it.

 ## Running tests
 See [TESTING.md](TESTING.md) for instructions on running the test suite.